Members develop great relationships with teammates and other families

 What is the commitment involved with the Loudoun Freedom?

-The Freedom involves seasonal play.
+Overall, the Freedom involves seasonal play.
 Spring teams play in 6 to 9 weekend tournaments between April and June, though some may extend their spring season to include tournaments in March or July.
 Tournaments may be local or may involve some travel, depending on a particular team's schedule.
 Tournaments generally involve 3-4 games over the tournament weekend.
 Teams do not play every weekend.
 Schedules for teams that play in fall and winter involve a combination of

 league games and tournaments.
 It is expected that a player will make games and practices as much as possible.